Albatross: Ocean navigators par excellence.

 So to finish off, lots return to the beginning.
 I still haven’t answered the question about great whites.
 All other things being equal, absolute speed tends to increase with overall length.
 So how do the much larger great whites compare with makos?
 When they turn the power on, and come swim vertically up, what speed is a 2.5 tonne shark doing when it bursts clear of the water’s surface like a cruise missile?
 A 2011 paper by R. Aiden Martin and Neil Hammerschlag looked at exactly that.
 They were interested in the predator prey relationship between great whites and cape fur seals (Arctocephalus pusillus pusillus).
 Great whites use sheer speed and surprise to kill or incapacitate fur seals.
 If they are unsuccessful in the first attack, the greater maneuverability of the fur seal favours them.
 Using towed bouys to entice sharks to strike, they then analysed video footed to determine exit speed.
 One such attack was calculated at 35kmph.
 Analysis of underwater footage of actual attacks on seals suggests even faster speeds, (though the margin for error is probably greater).
 So on that basis, the great white shades out the mako, maybe even the sailfish.
 But, until even is compared using similar methodologies, the jury is still out.

-Posted in Marine wildlife | Tagged , , , , , , , , , , , , , , , , , , , , , , | Leave a comment
+Posted in Marine wildlife | Tagged , , , , , , , , , , , , , , , , , , , , , , | Comments Off on Great whites sharks, makos or sailfish, what is the fastest fish?

 The Grind.
 Is campaigning for it to stop or condemning it on social media hypocritical?